Tjstretchalot/arango_crud/README.md

 This package adheres to pep8 guidelines unless an exception is listed in `.flake8`.
 Comments are explicitly line-broken at 80 characters.
 Code complexity measures (AbcComplexity, etc) are not used.
-This measures code coverage and a build of below 90% code coverage is considered failing.
+This measures code coverage and a build of below 70% code coverage is considered failing.
+Note that the word "unit test" is avoided - if it's possible to test a line of code without mocking or accessing private variables that is preferred.
 PRs which reduce code coverage must include an explanation of why.

 The examples directory should not contain non-functional lines of code, so instead of

 ```py
 bar = foo()